Quantum verification and estimation with few copies: Entanglement verification

-It is abundantly clear that as long as $\alpha(n)$ is not vanishingly small with the size $n$, for example $\alpha(n)=O(1)$, we will have a logarithmic growth of the number of copies in $\delta$.
-Considering it in the opposite direction: the confidence for entanglement detection grows exponentially fast in the number of repetitions $N$ which constitutes what we dub the few-copy detection regime \cite{saggio2019experimental} where we achieve the high confidence detection by measuring only (thus the name) a few copies of the system (see Section \ref{fewcopies}).
+It is abundantly clear that as long as $\alpha(n)$ is not vanishingly small with the size $n$, for example, $\alpha(n)=O(1)$, we will have a logarithmic growth of the number of copies in $\delta$.
+Considering it in the opposite direction: the confidence for entanglement detection grows exponentially fast in the number of repetitions $N$ which constitutes what we dub the few-copy detection regime \cite{saggio2019experimental} where we achieve the high confidence detection by measuring only (thus the name) a few copies of the system (see Section 2.3).

 The reduction of resources can be further traced down in the case where $\alpha(n)$ grows in $n$.
 In this case, for a sufficiently large system (large $n$) this number is reduced to the logical minimum leading to the single-copy detection \cite{dimic2018single,dimic2018central}.
 This possibility is presented in detail in the next section.

 An important aspect of these methods is that they bypass the so-called i.i.d. (independent and identically distributed) assumption taken for granted in standard approaches.
 This assumption means that a source produces identical copies of a quantum state in every experimental run.
 This is very questionable from a practical point of view, especially given the lack of perfect control and manipulation as is the case for NISQ systems.
 In contrast, the shown methods surpass i.i.d. through use of random sampling a set of measurement queries.
 In this case, the entanglement is seen as the ability of a system to compute a certain cost function (as quantified by the probability of success) in a single-shot experiment.
 In such a construction of the problem, the i.i.d. requirement may be relaxed without compromising the protocol.